VimalShekar/vimalshekar.github.io/_posts/2017-12-12-Enumerating-Terminal-Session-CPU.md

         1,
         &pSessionInfo,  //<-- pointer to the array of WTS_SESSION_INFO_1 structures &dwCount);      //<-- number of elements in the array.
+{% endhighlight %}

-2. The second method is to use LsaEnumerateLogonSessions() API to get the logon session LUIDs and then use LsaGetLogonSessionData() API to get details of each session.
+* The second method is to use LsaEnumerateLogonSessions() API to get the logon session LUIDs and then use LsaGetLogonSessionData() API to get details of each session.
 We'll do this on another day.

 Once you have enumerated the sessions and you can make a WMI query to "Win32_PerfFormattedData_TermService_TerminalServicesSession" class to retrieve performance data from ther Terminal Service provider.
 This may seem complicated, but once you get the hang of it - its easy.
 I have a code sample for this here: https://github.com/VimalShekar/Cpp/blob/master/src/termsessioncpu/terminalsessionlist.cpp